RedeDAMA/RedeDAMA.github.io/_pages/projects.md

 ---
 layout: archive
-title: "Forests"
+title: "Long-Term Monitoring in the Atlantic Forest"
 permalink: /projects/
 author_profile: true
 ---

-We are integrating data from permanent plots in the Brazilian Atlantic Forest, supported by a dedicated team of scientists.
+We are enhancing our understanding of the Brazilian Atlantic Forest by integrating long-term data from permanent plots.
+Supported by a dedicated team of scientists, our group pretends to reveal critical insights into forest dynamics, biodiversity, and conservation strategies, helping preserve one of Earth's most biodiverse ecosystems.